Bistrel2002/MOONSHOT-PROJECT/README.md

 1. **Open the Unity project** in Unity Editor
 2. **Load the simulation scene**: `Assets/Scenes/locindoor.unity`
 3. **Verify virtual beacons are placed** in the scene (look for GameObjects with VirtualBeacon components).
+4. **Toggle the visibility of all gizmos** if the map doesn't appear with a blue color surrounding the surface(Baked map).

 #### Running the Simulation
 1. **Press Play** in Unity Editor